realty

 Adrien Balikdjian

-Existing aid to finance renovation work
+Existing aid to finance renovation works

-• The conventional loan
+• The interest free loan for first-time buyers,

-• MaPrime Rénov'
+• The MaPrime Rénov’ subsidy,

-• Energy Saving Certificates
+• Energy saving certificates,

-• Exemption from property tax
+• Exemption from property tax.

-The PTZ for first-time buyers
+The interest free loan for first-time buyers

 • thermal and sound insulation,